Rafael Bustamante Sarria- Lead Vocals, Guitar, Harmonica, Keyboards, Percussion

 Rafa can see into the souls of the unwary and does not have a vestigial tail

-Rafael Sarria is the the singer songwriter founder and band leader of La Gente.
+Rafael Bustamante Sarria is the the singer songwriter founder and band leader of LA GENTE SF.
 He is Colombian

 Nicaraguan and born and raised in the San Francisco Bay Area.
 He has been rapping and singing